 There is another application still, one of unspeakable solemnity.
-We are expecting God, in the way of His judgments, to visit this earth: we are waiting for Him.
+We are expecting God, in the way of His judgments, to visit his earth; we are waiting for Him.
 What a thought!
-We know of these coming judgments; we know that there are tens of thousands of our professing Christians who live on in carelessness, and who, if no change come, must perish under God's hand.
-Oh, shall we not do our utmost to warn them, to plead with and for them, if God may have mercy on them.
-If we feel our want of boldness, want of zeal, want of power, shall we not begin to wait on God more definitely and persistently as a God of judgment, asking Him so to reveal Himself in the judgments that are coming on our very friends, that we may be inspired with a new fear of Him and them, and constrained to speak and pray as never yet.
-Verily, waiting on God is not meant to be a spiritual self-indulgence.
-Its object is to let God and His holiness, Christ and the love that died on Calvary, the Spirit and fire that burns in heaven and came to earth, get possession of us, to warn and rouse men with the message that we are waiting for God in the way of His judgments.
-O Christian ! prove that you really believe in the God of judgment.

-' My soul, wait thou only upon God !'
+We know of these coming judgments.
+We know that there are tens of thousands of professing Christians who live on in carelessness, and who, if no change comes, must perish under God's hand.
+Oh, will we not do our utmost to warn them, to plead with and for them, if God may lave mercy on them!
+If we feel our lack of boldness, zeal, and cower, will we not begin to wait on God more definitely and persistently as a God of judgment?
+Will we not ask Him to so reveal Himself in the judgments that are coming on our very friends, that we may be inspired with a new fear of Him and them, and constrained to speak and pray as never yet before?
+Verily, waiting on God is not leant to be a spiritual self-indulgence.
+Its object is to let God and His holiness, Christ and the love that died on Calvary, the Spirit and fire that burns in heaven and came to earth, get possession of us to warn and arouse men with the message that we are vaiting for God in the way of His judgments.
+Oh, Christian, prove that you really believe in the God of judgme ent!
+My soul, wait thou only upon God!